They say…

 First published in Beers of the World October 2008

-De bierwinkel,
+De Bierkoning bierwinkel,

-has always had a good line in pubs with its celebrated bruine cafés oozing traditional gezelligheid (cosiness, homeliness).
+has always had a good line in with its celebrated bruine cafés oozing traditional gezelligheid (cosiness, homeliness).
 But a couple of decades ago you’d have been lucky to find anything other than a foaming but bland Dutch pils with which to soak up the atmosphere.
 Nowadays the range of beers is massively improved, and, as befits the capital of a trading nation, they are sourced from all over.
 In fact Belgian specialities can be easier to find than the products of the emerging crop of Dutch micros.

 Binnen de Bierkoning: een grote assortiment Nederlandse bieren

-City centre beer shop De Bierkoning – the Beer King – has been widening the tastes of Amsterdammers since 1985.
+City centre beer De Bierkoning – the Beer King – has been widening the tastes of Amsterdammers since 1985.
 Former market trader and sound engineer Jos van Niele opened it out of frustration with the difficulty of buying speciality beer locally.
 Jos is still in charge, and now employs a staff of three.
 Though no longer the only specialist beer shop in the city, it’s the biggest and best-established and, with its impressive and well-chosen range and enthusiastic and expert customer service, it’s arguably one of the best in Europe.

 Around 900 different beers are cleverly shoehorned into a modestly-sized space, while leaving room to browse in a pleasant natural wood interior while filling up your attractive woven basket.
 Almost half are Belgian, with several rarities and aged beers, and a small downstairs area devoted to quality lambics.
 Brits and Germans get a good showing, and there are some well-chosen bottles from the USA, Czech Republic, Russia and elsewhere.
 But perhaps most impressive is the large range of Dutch specialities, from veterans like Brand and Gulpener alongside relative newcomers such as local brewer ’t IJ, which brews a special beer, Vlo, for the shop, and current international cult success De Molen.